erdemozveren/proleter/README.md

 * Not a production VM
 * Not intended for real-world embedding

 Things may change or break often.
+This project is for fun and learning.

 ## Goal